opendatacube/datacube-ows/docs/database.rst

     datacube-ows-update -E myenv --schema

 Initially creating an OWS schema requires a database superuser.
-Prior to datacube-ows v1.9.6, OWS maintained it's own database permissions system.
+Prior to datacube-ows v1.9.6, OWS maintained its own database permissions system.
 Immediately after upgrading from OWS v1.9.5 or earlier to 1.9.6 or later, you should run the ``--schema`` command as a database superuser.

 Subsequent schema updates can be